EmaIvanovic/presentation/PITCHME.md

 #HSLIDE
 ###How is mostly used?
-Combination of distributed and centralized network where every developer has his local repo but when he want to synhronize his work with team he does that over central repo (Github, Bitbcuket, Gitlab...)
+Combination of distributed and centralized network where every developer has his own local repo but when he want to synhronize his work with team he does that over central repo (Github, Bitbcuket, Gitlab...)

 #HSLIDE
 ###Repository